Home DFS SB OD SDN DFSM THP

 In 1981, “Hold On” by Ian Thomas peaked at number 24 on the Canada pop singles chart.

-In 2020, “How You Like That” by Blackpink peaked at number 11 on the Canada pop singles chart.
+In 2020, “How You Like That” by BLACKPINK peaked at number 11 on the Canada pop singles chart.

 In 1987, “Just To See Her” by Smokey Robinson peaked at number 25 on the Canada pop singles chart.

-In 1970, “Lay Down (Candles In The Rain)” by Melanie And The Edwin Hawkins Singers peaked at number 1 on the Canada pop singles chart.
+In 1970, “Lay Down (Candles In The Rain)” by Melanie and The Edwin Hawkins Singers peaked at number 1 on the Canada pop singles chart.

 In 1964, “Lazy Elsie Molly” by Chubby Checker peaked at number 17 on the Canada pop singles chart.